 Time management is a myth.
 We can’t manage the passing of time any more than we can manage gravity.
-Perhaps even less since we can engineer ways to defy gravity, but there is no changing the stopping and steady sands falling through the hourglass.
+Perhaps even less since we can engineer ways to defy gravity, but there is no changing or stopping the steady flow of sand falling through the hourglass.
 (Not yet anyway!)

 Instead of managing time itself, effective time management is about managing everything else around us; things that require our attention and thus demand our time.
 Here are six key areas to focus on for anyone looking to develop more effective “time management”: